-The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the annual report, i.e., the strategic report and the directors' report, other than the financial statements and our auditor's report thereon.
 The directors are responsible for the other information contained within the annual report.